 Never take the blame

-Once the conversation turns back to you, apologize for the situation and the position they are in but never take the blame, it can have unintended consequences to you and the business.
+Once the conversation turns back to you, apologize for the customer service complaint and the position they are in but never take the blame, it can have unintended consequences for you and the business.

 Give them reassurance